• Skip to primary navigation

 • Gather flowers, herbs, and other pretty foliage from the garden.

-• Make a bunch with some herbs or foliage and a couple of flowers
+• Make a bunch with some herbs or greenery and a couple of flowers

-• Wrap at the end with floral wire but do not cut the wire from the paddle.
+• Wrap the ends with floral stems wire, but do not cut the wire from the paddle.

 • Instead, add more flowers and branches on top, and sides, wrapping with more wire as you go.